 - 1 Timothy 2:11-15 in which the author did "not permit a woman to teach

 or to have authority over a man; she must be silent."

 - 1 Timothy 3:2 specifies that overseers and deacons must be men.

 - 1 Corinthians 14:34b-35 states that women must be silent and in

 Many theologians doubt the validity of these three passages.
 They have come to the conclusion that:

 - The entire pastoral epistle of 1 Timothy was not written by Paul.
 It was written by an anonymous author who pretended to be Paul, during the first half of the second century CE -- over 3.5 to 8.5 decades after Paul was executed.
 Some feel that it represents the second century Christian movement's beliefs that had deviated in major ways from Jesus' teaching and from Paul's interpretation of that teaching.

-- 1 Corinthians 1:33b-36 was written by an unknown counterfeiter and inserted into the middle of Paul's text.
+- The short passage embedded as 1 Corinthians 1:33b-36 was written by an unknown counterfeiter and inserted into the middle of Paul's text.
 Bible scholar, Hans Conzelmann, commented on these three and a half verses: "Moreover, there are peculiarities of linguistic usage, and of thought. [within them]."
 2 If they are removed, then Verse 33a merges well with Verse 37 in a seamless transition.

 Statement by one conservative group, with possible rebuttals: